 Click on a school level below to see one 2017-18 content scale sample in math and another in English Language Arts.

-In the Des Moines Public School standards-referenced grading framework, content scales are tables that hold four performance levels.
+In the Des Moines Public Schools standards-referenced grading framework, content scales are tables that hold four performance levels.
 The performance levels describe "how good is good enough" for a student to show understanding of meeting a standard.
-Level 3 represents demonstrating proficiency, meeting the standard, or meeting the goal.
+Level 3 represents meeting the standard or meeting the goal.
 (Standard is the same as learning goal.)

-Next, common assessments are created by looking at these content scales and determining questions that relate to Levels 2, 3, and/or 4.
-Then, after practicing and working to understand the topics and connected concepts and skills, students take these assessments.
-Next, those assessments are scored using the content scales.
-The scores and feedback provided by the teacher and the content scales allow students opportunities to relearn or move ahead in learning.
-Students might also give evidence of learning in ways other than the common "paper/pencil" assessments described above, such as through a performance, a product, a reflection, or even a conversation with the teacher.
+Next, tasks, assignments, and common assessments are created by looking at these content scales and determining questions or prompts for evidence that are directly related to learning targets, within a level, in the scale.
+(Learning targets are those statements within a level that often start with letters A, B, C, etc., or a bullet.)
+Then, after practicing and working to understand the topics and connected concepts and skills, students are offered many opportunities to give evidence to show that understanding.
+Teachers assess the evidence against the scale.
+Regularly, two or several teachers collaborate to analyze the same piece(s) of student work to see if they have common understanding of student work against the learning targets in the scale.
+The classroom teacher gains insights into feedback to give students to help them know what to do next.
+Then, the feedback provided by the teacher and the content scales allow students opportunities to relearn, offer more evidence, or move ahead in learning.
+Students might also give evidence of learning in ways other than the common "paper/pencil" assessments or tasks described above, such as through a performance, a product, or even a conversation with the teacher.
 Such student evidence would still be assessed against the content scales.